Lipschitz-Based Robustness Certification Under Floating-Point Execution: Evaluation

+\paragraph{Spectral norms} The certification checks require upper bounds on the layer spectral norms $\|W_\ell\|_2$ (and $\big\||W_\ell|\big\|_2$).
+We compute these with the sound floating-point Gram iteration of \cref{sec:norms}, which never under-estimates the true norm; its (one-off) computation cost is reported in \textbf{RQ2} (and its scaling with width in \textbf{RQ4}).
+Unless otherwise stated we use 12 Gram iterations---one past the point at which the bounds converge (to a relative tolerance of $10^{-3}$) for every model.
+To minimise norm-induced conservatism when checking counterexamples, \textbf{RQ1} uses tighter per-model counts (20 for MNIST, 13 for Fashion MNIST, and 12 for CIFAR-10).

+\paragraph{Evaluation set} We call the set of test instances we certify for a model its \emph{evaluation set}, and for every model it is the model's \emph{full} standard test set: $10{,}000$ instances for the image tasks, the full EMNIST test sets ($116{,}323$ and $18{,}800$ instances), and all $500{,}000$ examples of HIGGS's canonical test split~\cite{baldi2014}.
+So ``evaluation set'' is synonymous with ``full test set'' throughout.
+The per-model sizes~$N$ are listed in \cref{tab:master}.
+The one subsampled experiment is \textbf{RQ4}'s width sweep, which uses $10{,}000$ HIGGS instances per width to isolate the effect of width cheaply.
+For the soundness evaluation (\textbf{RQ1}) we additionally use adversarial counterexample instances and adversarially-biased model variants, both described in \cref{sec:cex}.

-\paragraph{Floating-point formats.} We consider float16, float32, and float64 execution semantics, with float32 as the primary focus: it is the standard deployment format for the models we evaluate and the format in which the models were trained~\cite{tobler2025}.
+\paragraph{Floating-point formats} We consider float16, float32, and float64 execution semantics, with float32---the format in which the models are trained and deployed---as the primary focus.
 As discussed in \cref{sec:overflow}, the practical requirement $n_\ell \cdot u \ll 1$ excludes bfloat16 altogether from evaluation.
-For float16, while overflow certification succeeds, robustness certification is vacuous: the conservatism is so severe that no instances from the standard test sets are certified as robust, even with the hybrid optimisation (\cref{sec:hybrid}).
-The main results (\textbf{RQ2} and \textbf{RQ3}) therefore focus on float32; all three formats are included in \textbf{RQ1}.
+For float16, while overflow certification succeeds, robustness certification is vacuous: the conservatism is so severe that no instances from the evaluation sets are certified as robust, even under the pre-deployment modes (\cref{sec:hybrid}).
+The main results therefore focus on float32; all three formats are exercised in \textbf{RQ1}.